coq/coq/doc/sphinx/addendum/extraction.rst

    requirements of the target language, keeping original names as much as possible.

 The following commands also generate file(s).
+The generated file(s) are produced in the current working directory.
+It is possible to inspect what is the current directory with the command :cmd:`Pwd` and to change it with the command :cmd:`Cd`.

 .. cmd:: Extraction Library @ident